Air2air/northworks/public/content/c-runnicles.md

 Audiences were unabashedly demonstrative, as were the orchestra members themselves.
 The Berliner Tagesspiegel* critic noted, "It is after all something of an upside-down world when our fabulous
-Berliner Philharmonic Orchestra turns around on its orchestral stage to applaud ..." while the Berliner *Morgenpost* critic extolled "Finally another successful conducting debut with the Berlin Philharmonic!"
+Berliner Philharmonic Orchestra turns around on its orchestral stage to applaud..." while the Berliner *Morgenpost* critic extolled "Finally another successful conducting debut with the Berlin Philharmonic!"
 The critique ended by praising Runnicles for succeeding in "giving form to the contemporary relevance of the